ArceLopera/ArceLopera.github.io/_products/1_FoodTech.md

 that closely relate sensory processing to perceptual experience.
 Indeed, food quality perception is cross-modal and reflect complex associations among sensory modalities learned through experience.

-The purpose of the project is to model the effects of specific characteristics of sensory information on the perception of food quality.
+The purpose of the project is to develop systems that monitor the effects of specific characteristics of sensory information on the perception of food quality.
 Research methodology will consist on employing carefully designed sensory stimuli and perform psychophysical experimentation to test the human ability to decide about the quality of food.
-The project will focus on visual information, such as luminance and color distribution, visual patterns, shape, shading and glossiness perception.

-The results of the project may allow to develop technology that could control food perception and eating behavior.
-Moreover, understanding consumer’s food choices and quality perception can have a direct impact on the design and display of food in the industry.
-Also, results may translate into understanding of fundamental visual perception mechanisms such as pattern and material recognition.
+By developing technology that control food perception, designed systems may contribute to enhance favorable eating behavior and to understand consumer’s food choices which can have a direct impact on the design and display of food in the industry.

 ## Vegetable Freshness Perception